sarahrainbow/Bookworms/Docs/sprint-retrospective4.md

 ## How it might have gone better

-- It was difficult to integrate traits and interafaces within our project due to inheritance model
+- It was difficult to integrate traits and interfaces within our project due to inheritance model